Anlaby Common

 Anlaby Common is former common land, now an outer suburb of Kingston upon Hull.
 The area includes the residential areas which are located on the western urban fringe of Hull; the B1231 road (Hull Road/Springfield Way) passes through all of Anlaby Common's estates, east to west.

 As of 2011 the western part of the land is located in the civil parish of Anlaby with Anlaby Common in the East Riding of Yorkshire; whilst the eastern part of the land is located in Kingston upon Hull.

 Geography

 Historically Anlaby Common was an area of agricultural land east of Anlaby; the historic 'Anlaby Common' area now includes several areas of housing, including areas known as East Ella, Anlaby Park, and Anlaby Common; the historic Anlaby Common area includes land within both the East Riding of Yorkshire and the city of Hull.

-The present urban development in the area is essentially contiguous with than of Hull, as of 2006 there is a some green space including playing fields separating the area and Anlaby village, though housing development along Anlaby Road is almost continuous.
+The present urban development in the area is essentially contiguous with that of Hull, as of 2006 there is some green space including playing fields separating the area and Anlaby village, though housing development along Anlaby Road is almost continuous.

 The area includes the churches of Anlaby Park Methodist Church and St Mark's Anglican parish church; these churches work closely together under the name "Common Ground".
 Anlaby Common is near the small suburb of East Ella.